Nationality and Citizenship Rules in Kuwait

 • Do not submit false documents — fraud in citizenship applications is a criminal offence.

-• Do not assume marriage grants automatic citizenship — it requires a separate application process after many years.
+• Do not assume marriage grants automatic citizenship — it requires a separate application after many years.

 You came here to know your rights — help someone else know theirs.